Margin of Error

 How to Compute the Margin of Error

-How to Find the Critical Value
+How to Express Critical Value as z-Score

 - Compute alpha (α): α = 1 - (confidence level / 100)